 The extent to which these principles have been applied has varied and has largely depended on the willingness of successive governments to utilise the Treaty (principles or text) within the planning process.
 Needless to say, a consistent approach has yet to emerge.
 A major development occurred however, and with the introduction of the Public Health and Disability Act 2000.
-The Act was responsible for ushering in the current set of health reforms, however, and for Māori, the Act represented the first piece of social policy legislation to include references to the

-Treaty principles.
-In fact, and in so far as the Treaty is described within legislation, it is the principles, as opposed to the Treaty itself, which are always used.
+The Act was responsible for ushering in the current set of health reforms, however, and for Māori, the Act represented the first piece of social policy legislation to include references to the Treaty principles.
+In fact, and in so far as the Treaty is described within legislation, it is the principles, as opposed to the Treaty itself, which are used.

-The inclusion of Treaty principles had a predictably negative impact on the legislation's passage through parliament.
-Some were critical in that it would somehow afford Māori special privileges, though at the same time little had been made of the obvious disparities which led to its introduction in the first place.
+The inclusion of Treaty principles had a predictably negative impact on the legislation's passage through parliament and even now there is a move to have all references to Treaty principles removed from legislation.
+At the time the bill was being debated in parliament some were critical in that it would somehow afford Māori special privileges, though at the same time little had been made of the obvious disparities which led to its introduction in the first place.
 In this regard the Act (and in particular the Treaty principles) has been caught up in the unfortunate debate over political correctness and ethnic privilege, when it's more fundamental purpose (to improve Māori health outcomes and reduce disparities) seems to have been lost.

-The Act is of additional interest because of the way in which the Treaty principles are described.
-As noted, not only have Treaty principles been difficult to identify, but they have also posed challenges in terms of their interpretation (particularly within legislation) and in order to ensure some kind of pragmatic outcome is achieved.
-However, the Act is fairly prescriptive in terms of how these principles should be interpreted.
+Nevertheless the Act was eventually passed, though in a somewhat watered-down version.
+As well, and in order to establish clear parameters for the interpretation of these principles the Act is fairly prescriptive in terms of how these principles should be interpreted.
 This was in part to allay the fears of some and that the Treaty would not over-ride any other sections of the legislation but also to ensure that these principles did in fact facilitate a quantifiable outcome.
-For example (and with respect to the principles) the Act requires a minimum Māori membership on DHB boards, and the provision for Māori membership on DHB waitangi and Māori health issues.15
+For example (and with respect to the principles) the Act requires a minimum Māori membership on DHB boards, and the provision for Māori membership on DHB committees.
+As well, it requires that board members are familiar with the Treaty of Waitangi and Māori health issues.18

 Nearly six years on, and despite the initial fears of some, the principles within the Act did not push Māori to the head of the cue nor did they miraculously transform our poor health statistics.
-What the Act proved however, was that the Treaty did have relevance to social policy and health, and that despite conflicting views on how the Treaty should be interpreted and applied it was nevertheless possible to use it and without too much conflict or compromise.
-In hindsight, the Act also proved that applying the Treaty did not necessarily mean that the rights of others had to be compromised, moreover, that non-Māori had nothing to fear from the exchange of 1840.
+What the Act proved however, was that the Treaty did have legislative relevance to social policy and health, and that despite conflicting views on how the Treaty should be interpreted and applied it was nevertheless possible to use the Treaty and without too much conflict or compromise.
+In hindsight, the Act also proved that applying the Treaty did not necessarily mean that the rights of others had to be compromised or eroded.

-T. Bennion, (2001), Māori Law Review: A Monthly Review of Law Affecting Māori, September Issue, Tom Bennion, Wellington.
+18 T. Bennion, (2001), Māori Law Review: A Monthly Review of Law Affecting Māori, September Issue, Tom Bennion, Wellington.